 - Urine does not flow right away when you start to urinate

 - Feeling the need to urinate right away

 How is prostatitis diagnosed?

-Your caregiver will ask you about your symptoms.
+Your healthcare provider will ask you about your symptoms.
 He will do a physical exam of your prostate.
-Your caregiver may need to do blood tests to check for an infection.
+Your healthcare provider may need to do blood tests to check for an infection.
 A urine and fluid sample from your prostate gland may also be taken and sent to the lab for tests.
-Your caregiver will need to rub the prostate gland to get the fluid sample.
-Your caregiver may also need a semen sample.
+Your healthcare provider will need to rub the prostate gland to get the fluid sample.
+Your healthcare provider may also need a semen sample.

 How is prostatitis treated?